oakes/java-assignments/curriculum/21-hibernate-basics.md

   * Uses `build.gradle`
 * IDE-specific projects (IntelliJ and Eclipse)

-## PostGreSQL
+## PostgreSQL

 Thus far, we've used the H2 embedded database for our projects.
-To get experience with an external database, we'll start using PostGreSQL.
+To get experience with an external database, we'll start using PostgreSQL.
 The difference is that we'll need to explicitly start it up and create a database for our project before running the project.
 Let's begin by installing it and using the `psql` tool:

 * Download and run [Postgres.app](http://postgresapp.com/)
 * Open `psql` via the menubar